 The majority of reported structure fires occur in residences.
 Nationally, the most common causes of residential fires are cooking, and heating equipment.
 To help reduce your fire risk:

 Buy and install smoke alarms, for each level of your home.
 The chances of dying in a fire are cut in half with the presence of a working smoke alarm.
 Place a smoke alarm in each bedroom or sleeping area.
 Sleepers are at greater risk of dying in a fire because smoke and toxic gases can put them into a deeper sleep and eventually kill them.

 Test your alarms on a monthly basis and change batteries twice a year.
-Make changing batteries an annual habit by centering it around specific holidays or birthdays or at the spring and fall time changes.
+Make changing batteries a habit by centering it around specific holidays or birthdays or at the spring and fall time changes.
 Consider purchasing ten-year lithium batteries for your alarms.
 Remember that the alarms themselves have a lifespan of less than ten years and must be periodically replaced.
 A smoke alarm is only effective if it is properly maintained.

 Consider installing a residential fire sprinkler system in your home.
 With working smoke alarms and a sprinkler system, you increase your chance of survival to approximately 73 percent.
 A single sprinkler head will activate when the temperature reaches 155 degrees, which is usually 1-2 minutes after a fire starts.

 Keep a fire extinguisher handy, especially in the kitchen, and learn how to use it.
 Store your kitchen extinguisher in a convenient spot, but not over the stove - most kitchen fires occur there.